 There is one drawing of Ossip that I like especially well: It shows him in a stately pose, as befits the saviour of the "Saviour of Saint Petersburg".
 In this drawing, he stands before us like a tsar!
-No wonder, as it was George Dawe, the painter of the Russian Emperor Alexander, who drew him here.
+No wonder, because it was drawn by George Dawe, the painter of the Russian Emperor Alexander, whose portrait we will see in the foyer next to the stairwell.